Qweary/Apparition-Delivery-System/docs/USAGE-GUIDE.md

-# ADS Deployment Usage Guide
+# ADS Deployment Usage Guide (Consider either combining with other help file, or naming each file clearly for scope)

 **Version:** 2.0.0 (Consolidated)
 **Workflow:** Linux Generator → Windows Target